sanskrit/raw_etexts/mixed/ebhAratI-sampat/kAvyAni/nATakam/rAmendramohanabos/abhijnAnashakuntalam.md

 **Renaissance Theory.**

- [Dr. Max Muller opines](# "India what can it teach us.") that in consequence of the incessant incursions of the Hunas, Scythians and other foreigners, there was a *literary interregnum* during the first two centuries A. D. He believes that Sanskrit went to sleep, for nearly six centuries from the rise of Buddhism in the fifth century B. C. to the establishment of the Gupta Empire in the fourth century A. D. Dr. Muller's view is that in the middle of the sixth century, the reign of the king Vikramāditya of Ujjain, whose court is said to have been adorned by nine gems, of whom Kālidāsa was the chief, was the Augustan age of Sanskrit Literature.
-But this theory has been totally exploded by the *Girna'ra* and *Na'sika* inscriptions, and by the epigraphical evidences which not only prove conclusively that Sanskrit Literature flourished before the Christian era but show incontrovertibly that it was not dormant but that it continued in culture during [the succeeding centuries](# "Dr. Macdonell's History of Sanskrit Literature.").
+ Dr. Max Muller opines[^21] that in consequence of the incessant incursions of the Hunas, Scythians and other foreigners, there was a *literary interregnum* during the first two centuries A. D. He believes that Sanskrit went to sleep, for nearly six centuries from the rise of Buddhism in the fifth century B. C. to the establishment of the Gupta Empire in the fourth century A. D. Dr. Muller's view is that in the middle of the sixth century, the reign of the king Vikramāditya of Ujjain, whose court is said to have been adorned by nine gems, of whom Kālidāsa was the chief, was the Augustan age of Sanskrit Literature.
+But this theory has been totally exploded by the *Girna'ra* and *Na'sika* inscriptions, and by the epigraphical evidences which not only prove conclusively that Sanskrit Literature flourished before the Christian era but show incontrovertibly that it was not dormant but that it continued in culture during the succeeding centuries[^22].

+[^21]: "India what can it teach us."

+[^22]: "Dr. Macdonell's History of Sanskrit Literature."

 **Korur Theory.**